boneill02/memechat/README.md

-# FloppaChat
+# MemeChat

 Connect with others through Impact memes.
 A chat app where each message is a meme.
-This is the API, which will hopefully be used to create a web interface.
+Currently, an API and chat server are implemented.

 ## Hosting

 ```
-cd src/floppachat
+cd src/memechat
 python api.py # start API
 python chat.py # start chat server
 ```